deranjer/card-wizard/README.md

 > [!WARNING]
 > **Alpha Status**: This project is currently in **ALPHA**.
 Features may change, and bugs are expected.
 Please report any issues you encounter!

+Note: v0.2.0 is a rework of the application.
+The save format has changed and is not compatible with v0.1.3.

 **Card Wizard** is a powerful desktop application designed for game designers and hobbyists to create, manage, and print custom playing cards and game components.
 It bridges the gap between spreadsheet data and print-ready PDFs, offering a visual design interface and robust export options.

+Card Wizard is organized by "games" which are collections of decks.
+Each deck has its own card styles and card layouts.

 ## ✨ Features

 - **Spreadsheet Integration**: Import card data directly from Excel (`.xlsx`) files or edit data within the app using the built-in spreadsheet view.
+  (Currently only supports importing, since there are custom field formats that are created on import so exporting and reimporting is not supported)
 - **Visual Style Editor**: Design your card layouts using a drag-and-drop interface.
 Create unique styles for different card types (e.g., "Unit", "Spell", "Event").
+- **Layer Management**: Organize card elements into layers for easy management and reordering.
+- **Shape Editor**: Create and edit basic shapes for card elements.
 - **Dynamic Rendering**: Map spreadsheet columns to text and image elements on your cards.
 - **Real-time Preview**: See exactly how your deck will look before printing.
 - **Print-Ready PDF Export**: Generate high-quality PDFs with: